-Change is inevitable in the business and organizations that do not adapt are obviously at risk of stagnation.
-At times, it feels uncomfortable to step out from the norm and do things differently.
-At the start, people were not able to step out from their comfort zones and get accustomed to the automated machines.
+Change is inevitable in business and organizations that do not adapt are obviously at risk of stagnation.
+At times, it feels uncomfortable to step out of the norm and do things differently.
+At the start, people were not able to step out of their comfort zones and get accustomed to automated machines.
 It is impossible to step back but the evolution of collaboration can be concluded as a blessing in disguise.

 I cannot imagine how the workplace collaboration would have been pre-email but to a certain degree, email creates some white noise.
-Email has become a weapon of mass distraction that ravages the brain activity and productivity.
-The email could damage far more than what you realize.
-Looping a fellow worker in a discussion dashing off an email every time is not a good idea.
+An email has become a weapon of mass distraction that ravages brain activity and productivity.
+The email could damage far more than you realize.
+Looping a fellow worker into a discussion and dashing off an email every time is not a good idea.

 Fun fact: “The average employee spends 13 hours a week checking, reading, and responding to emails - eating up 28% of the work week.”

-If you are out of the desk for a while and unable to respond, you will have tens of unread emails waiting for you.
+If you are out of the desk for a while and unable to respond, you will have tons of unread emails waiting for you.

-To study, nearly 80% of the average employee's time is spent on interacting with and giving feedback to the fellow employees.
+To study, nearly 80% of the average employee's time is spent interacting with and giving feedback to fellow employees.
 Emails are handy but it only has the ability to work as a one-way communication tool, not a team collaboration channel.
-And this is where collaboration fills the space by bridging the gap between the coworkers and in between employees and managers as well.
+And this is where collaboration fills the space by bridging the gap between coworkers and between employees and managers as well.

 The way people are working is changing in front of our eyes with each passing day.
 Hundreds of software are emerging that allow teams to hustle more with less stress.
 Workplace or office collaboration is no longer a buzzword as many companies have already adapted and relishing because of its obvious benefits:

 As we discussed earlier, communication is key in the workplace and teams need an effective tool that is free of fiction.
-Unlike previous ways of communications, it is not mandatory to be present at the desk to respond.
-As the software comes for all platforms and devices, employees can have an uninterrupted coordination and be in a sync.
+Unlike previous ways of communication, it is not mandatory to be present at the desk to respond.
+As the software comes for all platforms and devices, employees can have uninterrupted coordination and be in sync.

-Thanks to the rise of cloud prominence in a work management which enables an alternative.
-With cloud services, you can supervise from any device that eradicates the confusions.
+Thanks to the rise of cloud prominence in work management which enables an alternative.
+With cloud services, you can supervise from any device which eradicates confusion.
 Also, cloud technology is less expensive than on-premise solutions.

-Who like to scroll to the top for a document you have sent a month ago?
-It is a time-consuming process to find the old files or previous conversation or any link.
+Who likes to scroll to the top for a document you sent a month ago?
+It is a time-consuming process to find old files or previous conversations or any links.
 With robust search filters, you can now find what you are looking for at the speed of light.

-You do not need to “suit-up” every time you work as we have a work from home facility now.
+You do not need to “suit up” every time you work as we have a work-from-home facility now.
 Gone are the days when we have adhered to a particular approach.
-It is not mandatory to hold on to email in workplace communication where the communications get dropped off certain times.
+It is not mandatory to hold on to email in workplace communication where the communications get dropped off at certain times.
 The time that is lost is lost forever and, in a business, that is tantamount.
-The more you save on unnecessary things, the better are the results of your team.
-Embracing team communications saves time, resources and efforts.
+The more you save on unnecessary things, the better the results for your team.
+Embracing team communications saves time, resources, and effort.
 However, a prominent tool can speak for itself.
 The evolution of collaboration has gone through a long walk.